Chalwk77/JeriCraftDocs/docs/features/AdditionalFeatures.md

 ---

 # 🪑 Sit Anywhere!
 (Members and Above)

 As a **Member** or higher rank, you have the ability to **sit** on various surfaces:

 - Right-click on a 🔲 carpet block, 📶 stair block, or 🏗️ slab to sit down.
 - Use the `/sit` command to 🦅 **perch** anywhere!
 Just type it in chat and enjoy the view.

 Now you can 🤩 **relax** and show off your rank's 🌟 **exclusive** 🪑 **sitting** 🆓 **perk** anywhere on the server!

+---

+# 📦 Expanded Ender Chest (27 Slots)

+Access a 27-slot 🔮 Ender Chest anywhere on the server with a simple command!
+As a player, you can use `/ender` to open an expanded, convenient storage solution for your adventures.

+Now you can **carry** more items and keep your inventory organized with this handy **Ender Chest upgrade**!